rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 Therefore I did not presume to come to you.
 But say the word, and let my servant be healed. ^0707

-For I too am a man set under authority, with soldiers under me : and I say to one, Go, and he goes; and to another, Come, and he comes; and to my servant, Do this, and he does it. ^0708
+For I too am a man set under authority, with soldiers under me: and I say to one, 'Go,' and he goes; and to another, 'Come,' and he comes; and to my servant, 'Do this,' and he does it. ^0708

 When Jesus heard these things, he marveled at him, and turning to the crowd that followed him, said, I tell you, not even in Israel have I found such faith. ^0709